 Everything I do is focused on avoiding problems and saving money for my clients, whether it’s reaching a favorable outcome in an IRS audit, aggressively defending a tax controversy in the courtroom, defusing a criminal investigation or designing a holistic tax plan that will protect a client’s freedom and bottom line down the road.
 I deliver the most value to clients when they get me involved in the early stages of the process so I can identify and solve problems proactively before they result in unnecessary tax liability.

-Board Certified in Tax Law by the Texas Board of Legal Specialization and Leader of the Tax Controversy Practice Group, David Gair focuses his practice on guiding businesses, high-net-worth individuals and tax professionals through all types of complex civil and criminal tax controversies, everything from audits and litigation to investigations and collection matters.
+Board Certified in Tax Law by the Texas Board of Legal Specialization, David Gair focuses his practice on guiding businesses, high-net-worth individuals and tax professionals through all types of complex civil and criminal tax controversies, everything from audits and litigation to investigations and collection matters.
 Whether his client is an international corporation involved in multi-million-dollar tax litigation or a domestic partnership battling an audit for the first time, David’s goal is to find the most effective way to protect them and minimize taxes to the full extent of the law.

 In civil matters, David explores every option available to prevent unanticipated tax liabilities from devastating a client’s business, either by resolving the controversy during the IRS audit process or in litigation before the U.S. Tax Court, U.S. Court of Federal Claims or the federal district and bankruptcy courts.
 David also has deep experience in resolving administrative controversies before state and local tax authorities, including disputes over income tax, sales/use tax and franchise tax.